University of Montana Style Guide

 faculty Refers to all the teachers of an institution or one of its departments so takes a singular verb.
 Use: The faculty is meeting in Brantly Hall.
 Use "faculty member(s)" when referring to individuals: The faculty members are boarding a bus for Helena.
 Don't use: Two faculty attended the banquet.

-Family Weekend Hosted each fall by University Relations.
+Family Weekend Hosted each fall by the University Center.

 farther, further "Farther" refers to distance: I ran farther than you.
 "Further" refers to an extension of time or degree: The detective looked further into the case.